0xMarcTitan/VenomCheat/README.md

 If you want to use the guided mode start with ./VenomCheat.sh -g y This will let you specify what you want to be generated

+## Using Ngrok?

+If you want to use this with Ngrok, set the IP and Port as your Ngrok forwarded address and port, then when you run script, it will ask what port these were forwarded to.

 ## Usage